Cache-Aided MIMO Communications: DoF Analysis and Transmitter Optimization: System Model

 \section{System Model}

-A MIMO setup is considered, where a single BS with $L$ transmit antennas serves $K$ cache-enabled users, each with $G$ receive antennas, as shown in Figure~\ref{fig:ISIT_sysmo}.\footnote{ In fact, $L$ and $G$ represent the spatial multiplexing gain at the transmitter and receivers, respectively, which may be less than the actual number of antennas depending on the channel rank and the number of baseband RF chains.
-Nevertheless, the term `antenna count' is used for simplicity throughout the text. } Every user has a cache memory of size $MF$ bits and requests files from a library $\CF$ of $N$ files, each with the size of $F$ bits.
-Without loss of generality, a normalized data unit is assumed, and the size $F$ is ignored in the ensuing notations.
-The coded caching gain is defined as $t \equiv \frac{KM}{N}$, and represents how many copies of the file library could be stored in the cache memories of all users.
+A MIMO setup is considered, in which a single BS equipped with \(L\) transmit antennas serves \(K\) cache-enabled users, each having \(G\) receive antennas, as shown in Figure~\ref{fig:ISIT_sysmo}.\footnote{ In fact, $L$ and $G$ represent the spatial multiplexing gain at the transmitter and receivers, respectively, which may be less than the actual number of antennas depending on the channel rank and the number of baseband RF chains.
+Nevertheless, the term `antenna count' is used for simplicity throughout the text. } Every user has a cache memory of size $MF$ bits, and requests a single, unique file from a library $\CF$ of $N$ files, each with the size of $F$ bits.
+Without loss of generality, we assume a normalized data unit and omit the file size \(F\) in the subsequent notations.
+The coded caching gain is defined as $t \equiv \frac{KM}{N}$, representing how many replicas of the file library can be stored collectively across the cache memories of all users.
 In this paper, we assume $K \ge t+1$.
 The system operation comprises two phases: placement and delivery.
 In the placement phase, the users' cache memories are filled with data.
-Following a similar structure as~\cite{shariatpanahi2016multi}, we split each file $W \in \CF$ into $\binom{K}{t}$ \emph{packets} $W_{\CP}$, where $\CP \subseteq [K]$ denotes any subset of users with $|\CP| = t$.
-Then, we store $W_{\CP}$, $\forall W \in \CF,\forall \CP : k \in \CP$ in the cache memory of user $k \in [K]$.
+Following a similar structure as~\cite{shariatpanahi2016multi}, we split each file $W \in \CF$ into $\binom{K}{t}$ packets $W_{\CP}$, where $\CP \subseteq [K]$ denotes any subset of users with $|\CP| = t$.
+Then, we store each packet $W_{\CP}$ in the cache of user $k \in [K]$ if and only if $k \in \CP$.
+In other words, user $k$ stores all packets of all files whose index sets include $k$, i.e., $\{\, W_{\CP} : W \in \CF,\; \CP \subseteq [K],\; k \in \CP \,\}$.

 At the beginning of the delivery phase, each user $k$ reveals its requested file $W_k \in \CF$ to the server.
-The server then constructs and transmits (e.g., in consecutive time slots) a set of $S \binom{K}{\Omega}$ transmission vectors, each delivering parts of the requested data to every user in a subset of $\Omega$ target users, where $t+1 \le \Omega \le K$ is a design parameter indicating the number of users served in each transmission, and $S$ is a constant multiplier defined by the specific delivery algorithm.
-Throughout the rest of this paper, unless explicitly mentioned, we consider only one single time interval and ignore the interval index (the same process is repeated at every interval).
-Let us consider a transmission vector $\Bx$ delivering data to a subset $\CK$ of users with $|\CK| = \Omega$.
-Upon transmission of $\Bx$, user $k \in \CK$ receives
+Then, for every subset of users $\CK \subseteq [K]$ with size $|\CK| = \Omega$, the server creates $S$ transmission vectors $\Bx_{\CK}(s)$, $s \in [S]$, each delivering parts of the requested data to every user $k \in \CK$.
+Here, $t+1 \le \Omega \le K$, is a design parameter and $S$ is a constant multiplier defined by the specific delivery algorithm.
+In other words, data delivery is done through a total number of $S \binom{K}{\Omega}$ vectors, which are transmitted, e.g., in consecutive time intervals.